krathalan/apparmor-profiles/README.md

 ## NVIDIA
 You may have issues with hardware acceleration on NVIDIA hardware.
 This is because the nvidia_modprobe profile in /etc/apparmor.d/ is configured incorrectly.
 Change the profile executable name at the top of the nvidia_modprobe profile file (`/etc/apparmor.d/nvidia_modprobe`) to "/usr/bin/nvidia-modprobe".

-Then rename the nvidia_modprobe file to usr.bin.nvidia-modprobe:
+Then rename the nvidia_modprobe file to nvidia-modprobe:

-`# mv /etc/apparmor.d/nvidia_modprobe /etc/apparmor.d/usr.bin.nvidia-modprobe`
+`# mv /etc/apparmor.d/nvidia_modprobe /etc/apparmor.d/nvidia-modprobe`

 Don't forget to enforce!

-`# aa-enforce /etc/apparmor.d/usr.bin.nvidia-modprobe`
+`# aa-enforce /etc/apparmor.d/nvidia-modprobe`

 You will also have to add `#include <abstractions/krathalans-hwaccel-nvidia>` in the Firefox and MPV AppArmor local override profiles.
 Adding NVIDIA rules to a profile makes the profile much less secure, so this should be done for NVIDIA users only.
+Alternatively, you can simply copy the files from `local/nvidia` in this repository into `/etc/apparmor.d/local` and run `sudo systemctl reload apparmor.service`.

 ## Contributing
 Writing AppArmor profiles is fairly easy.
 "If you know how to use bash, chmod, and grep, you already understand AppArmor and you can probably reverse-engineer the policy by yourself," at 13:25 in the video: https://invidio.us/watch?v=k3kerBRYLhw